TEALSK12/introduction-to-computer-science/do_now_04.md

 ## In your notebook

 After taking few minutes to think who you are, write down your thoughts in your notebook.
-We will be using who you are to write a Snap! self expression script.
+We will be using who you are to write a self expression script.